 Is broccoli good for eye health?

 Broccoli contains certain carotenoids called lutein and zeaxanthin that, in studies in 2006 and 2003, were linked to a decreased risk of age-related eye disorders, such as cataract and macular degeneration.
-Night blindness is also associated with a deficiency of vitamin A. Broccoli contains beta-carotene which the body converts to vitamin A. Around 100g of broccoli will provide 100mcg of vitamin A, which is 14% of the recommended daily allowance (RDA) for men, and around 17% of the RDA for women.
+Night blindness is also associated with a deficiency of vitamin A. Broccoli contains beta-carotene which the body converts to vitamin A.

 Can broccoli help prevent cancer?